benbalter/open-source-for-government/index.md

 2. Accept or reject pull requests on behalf of the project, and
 3. Coordinate future releases.

-**Formal governance is bad, etc. It's about agility, stoopid.
-Link to GitHub post on pushing 150+ times a day.**
+The key here, however, is not to institute a traditional governance structure.
+Informality is the cornerstone of open source and collaborative development and is the key to its agility.
+Code commits should be early, often, and public (as apposed to say, committing privately and "open sourcing" once a week).
+If such a policy were to be overlaid, most if not all the benefits of open source outlined above would be offset by the added overhead.

+See also, GitHub as a social network, culture, etc.

 ### Governance

 Most government projects are governed by a model known by its tongue-and-cheek name "benevolent dictatorship" (as opposed to democratic consensus building).
 This is not a bad thing.
-Almost all projects begin this way, and many major projects (including popular projects like Drupal and WordPress) remain this way.
+Almost all projects begin this way, and many major projects (including popular projects like Drupal and WordPress) remain this way today.

 The term simply means that ultimate decision-making authority rests in a single individual or groups of individuals, rather than by vote of the community as a whole.
 To be successful, this model will require significant management and delegation of development efforts around: